becheng/storage-sdks-testbed/README.md

 # Storage SDKs Test Bed
-A dotnet test (xunit) project containing Azure storage account and  AWS S3 bucket test cases using the respected dotnet SDKs.
+A dotnet test (xunit) project containing Azure storage account and  AWS S3 bucket test cases using the respective dotnet SDKs.

 ## Prerequistes
 1. Create an Azure app registration with a client secret (to run test locally).